 EDGAR G. HOTARD has been a Director of the Company since November 2006.
-He has served as a Venture Partner at ARCH Venture Partners since September 2004.
-In July 2013, he became a senior adviser to Warburg Pincus Asia for their energy and industrial sectors.
+He has served as a Venture Partner at ARCH Venture Partners since September 2004, and as a senior adviser to Warburg Pincus Asia for their energy and industrial sectors since July 2013.
 Mr. Hotard retired as President and Chief Operating Officer of Praxair, Inc. in 1999.
 In 1992, he co-led the spin-off of Praxair from Union Carbide Corporation, where he served as Corporate Vice President.
 From 2000 until 2012, Mr. Hotard served as an adviser to, and nonexecutive Chairman of, the Monitor Group (China).
 Mr. Hotard is also a member of the Board of Directors of Jason Inc., Quinpario Acquisition Corp.
-2, Baosteel Metals Co., Ltd., SIAD Macchine Impianti and Koning Corp.
-S.p.A.
-Within the past five years he has also served on the boards of directors of Global Industries Inc., Solutia Inc., Shona Energy Company, Inc., and as a partner at HAO Capital.
-He was a founding sponsor of the China Economic and Technology Alliance and of a joint MBA program between Renmin University, Beijing, and the School of Management, State University of Buffalo, New York.
+2, Baosteel Metals Co., Ltd., Koning Corp. and US China Partnerships, a Houston-based non-profit organization.
+Within the past five years he has also served on the boards of directors of Trelys, Inc., Global Industries Corporation, Solutia Inc. and Shona Energy Company, Inc. He was a founding sponsor of the China Economic and Technology Alliance and of a joint MBA program between Renmin University, Beijing, and the School of Management, State University of Buffalo, New York.
 In 2000 he received the Great Wall Award for his contributions to the economic development of the Beijing Municipality.
 Mr. Hotard has experience managing a large global enterprise, assisting companies in developing and implementing their business strategy, building business relationships in Asia and China, and accessing capital markets.
 In the course of his career, he has worked with a number of senior government and business leaders in Asia and China.
 His background, understanding, and business relationships are helpful as the Board oversees management's efforts to address shifting demand toward Asia, and China in particular, in its core Machine Clothing business, as well as its expanded operations in Asia.
-Age 72.
+Age 73.

 JOHN R. SCANNELL has been a Director of the Company since February 2012.
-He has served as Chairman and Chief Executive Officer of Moog Inc., a worldwide designer, manufacturer, and integrator of high-performance precision motion and fluid control systems for a broad range of applications, since January 8, 2014.
+He has served as Chairman and Chief Executive Officer of Moog Inc., a worldwide designer, manufacturer, and integrator of high-performance precision motion and fluid control systems for a broad range of applications, since January 2014.
 Mr. Scannell joined Moog in 1990 as an Engineering Manager of Moog Ireland and later became Operations Manager of Moog GmbH in Germany.
 In 1999, he became the General Manager of Moog Ireland, and in 2003 moved to the Aircraft Group in East Aurora, New York, as the Boeing 787 Program Manager.
 He was named Moog's Director of Contracts and Pricing in 2005.
 Mr. Scannell was elected Vice President of Moog in 2005 and Chief Financial Officer in 2007, a position he held until December 2010, at which time he was appointed President and Chief Operating Officer.
 In December 2011, he was named Moog's Chief Executive Officer.
 Mr. Scannell's range of management experience in engineering, operations management, contracts, and finance, along with his in-depth knowledge of the aerospace markets, products, and technologies, make him highly qualified to serve as a Director.
 In addition to an M.B.A. from Harvard Business School, Mr. Scannell holds B.S. and M.S. degrees in Electrical Engineering from University College Cork, Ireland.
-Age 52.
+Age 53.